RFID in Supply Chain

 Of course, RFID tech is an up-front investment and it’s not a cheap one.
 The cost of RFID has come down significantly over the past couple of decades, making it more attractive for downstream retail operations.
 However, it’s still important to assess exactly how RFID can deliver the most bang for your buck.

-Before implementing an RFID solution, assess your budget and define your business goals and priorities.
+Before implementing an RFID solution in supply chain, assess your budget and define your business goals and priorities.

 A Rundown of RFID Technology